-Some of the following situations influenced investment performance t in the Company are discussed below:
+Some of the events that have influenced the Group's investments are listed below:

-2020 will be remembered for the pandemic, causing a human crisis of historic scale and plunging the world economy into the deepest recession since WWII, Global real GDP growth contracted by -3,9% in 2020 against -1,5% in 2009.
+2020 will be remembered for the pandemic, causing a human crisis of historic scale and plunging the world economy into the deepest recession since WWII.
+Global real GDP growth contracted by -3.9% in 2020 against -1.5% in 2009.
 Europe has been one of the hardest hit regions due to its stringent response to the epidemic, registering a recession of -6.8%.

-The recession would have been worst in the absence of the swift public response to the crisis, (Most) policymakers around the globe reacted immediately with unprecedented fiscal and monetary measures to avoid a liquidity squeeze and compensate for double-digit losses of companies' turnover growth due to the forced closure of the COVID-19 sectors.
+The recession would have been worst in the absence of the swift public response to the crisis.
+(Most) policymakers around the globe reacted immediately with unprecedented fiscal and monetary measures to avoid a liquidity squeeze and compensate for double-digit losses of companies' turnover growth due to the forced closure of the COVID-19 sectors.
 Strong public support has also helped avoid significant falls in households' disposable incomes and employment losses.
-Euler Hermes Global Insolvency Index posted a -12% y/y drop in Q3 2020, following -13% y/y in Q2, confirming the broad-based and prolonged slump in insolvencies recorded by courts.
-Along with the lockdowns of courts, the paradoxical drop in insolvencies comes from massive support measures implemented and then extended by governments to provide liquidity, extra time and flexibility to companies before they resort to filing for bankruptcy
+Euler Hermes Global Insolvency Index posted a 12% y/y drop in Q3 2020, following -13% y/y in Q2, confirming the broad-based and prolonged slump in insolvencies recorded by courts.
+Along with the lockdowns of courts, the paradoxical drop in insolvencies comes from massive support measures implemented and then extended by governments to provide liquidity, extra time and flexibility to companies before they resort to filing for bankruptcy.